anitapeppercorn/FANTINDER/README.md

 - Including authentication (JWT) and protects sensitive API key information on the server.
 - The project has a clean repository that meets quality coding standards (file structure, naming conventions, best practices for class and id naming conventions, indentation, quality comments, etc.) and a high-quality README (with unique name, description, technologies used, screenshot, and link to deployed application).
 - This project is part of our REACT portfolio
-- Improved CSS Styling and using a component library
-- Integrates a Payment Platform integrating the Stripe payment .

 ## Contents
 - [Description](#Description)